grokify/chathooks/README.md

 Chathooks can post messages to any service supported by [CommonChat](https://github.com/grokify/commonchat).
 New services can be added by creating an adapter using the `commonchat.Adapter` interface.

+Note: The emoji to URL is designed to take a `icon_emoji` value and convert it to a URL. `EmojiURLFormat` is a [`fmt`](https://golang.org/pkg/fmt/) `format` string with one `%s` verb to represent the emoji string without `:`.
+You can use any emoji image service.
+The example shows the emoji set from [github.com/wpeterson/emoji](https://github.com/wpeterson/emoji) forked and hosted at [grokify.github.io/emoji/](https://grokify.github.io/emoji/).

 # Installation

 ```